Section 1: Application Summary Information

-As detailed in the research specification, our goal is to collect information on health inequalities in research and relevant data relating to the main outcome(s) of the proposed research.
-Please clearly identify in the research plan section whether or not your application has a health inequalities component, or relevance to health inequalities, and detail the core set of health inequalities breakdowns that will be reported.
-All funded research will be expected to submit health inequality breakdown data at the end of the project regardless of whether there is a health inequality component, if it is appropriate for the research design.
+As detailed in the research specification, our goal is to collect information on health and/ or care inequalities in research and relevant data relating to the main outcome(s) of the proposed research.
+Please clearly identify in the research plan section whether or not your application has a health and/or care inequalities component, or relevance to inequalities, and detail the core set of health and care inequalities breakdowns that will be reported.
+Should the application be invited to Stage 2, further in-depth details will be expected at that stage.
+If appropriate for the research design, all funded research will be expected to submit inequality breakdown data at the end of the project regardless of whether there is an inequality component.

 For quantitative research we would ideally like researchers to provide one-way breakdowns of their main outcome(s) by the following equity-relevant variables: age, sex, gender, disability, region, 5 ONS Ethnic groups, and the 5 IMD quintile groups.
 If more detailed cross tabulations are appropriate, please include these.
 This table should be submitted to NIHR PRP at the end of the project.
 Due to data limitations, judgement calls may be necessary about which breakdowns to report and whether to merge categories to increase counts in particular cells; we ask you to make these judgement calls yourself, bearing in mind our data curation aim of enabling future evidence synthesis work in pooling results from different studies.
 More details and an example table can be found in the research specification.